About This Chapter

 5. What Is Math Fluency? - Definition & Components

-After reading this lesson, you will understand what it means to be math fluent.
+After watching this lesson, you will understand what it means to be math fluent.
 Learn that it's not just about memorization, but about understanding, and smoothly and quickly applying math concepts.

 6. Instructional Strategies for Teaching Problem Solving